aymanzah/class6-hw/README.md

 # class6-hw
 class6 homework

+The script can be run through:

+python3 generic_parser_visualizer.py housing.data.txt

 The figure below has a kind of an interesting representation involving room number, price, population and distance to rmployment center: class6-hw/3d_fig/3D_RM_LSTAT_MEDV_DIS_PTRATIO_INDUS.png